Good news: we are about to be saved from global warming doomsday, bad news: a great winter is coming.

 Although not linked directly to a ungulate movement, the following graph shows that the global temperature does not necessarily follow CO₂ levels, like in the Eemian period, around 125,000 years ago.⁶³’⁶⁴ᵃ There was something that cooled down the planet during 14,000 years whereas CO₂ remained stably high.
 Interestingly, the start of cooling down event roughly corresponds to the start of the Abbassia pluvial⁶⁴ᵇ, a wet and rainy period in the territory of present Sahara desert.

 The best way to cool down the planet would be to leave alone predators to chase ungulates everywhere.
 For the moment we cannot do it for obvious reasons.
 A regular movement by a hypothetical global cavalry service would be desirable to cool down the planet.

-In conclusion, very cold winters are coming, at least the winter of 2021/2022 in Europe will be colder than usual.
+In conclusion, if we do the right work, very cold winters might be coming.
 Then, hopefully after widespread use of ungulate movements, a global cooling will take place bringing chilly summers and Great Winters.
 Writers and historians of the Middle Ages wrote some depressing stories about the weather during the Little Ice Age.
 Dealing with cold weather has its own challenges, but if it helps to cool down the planet, we can try to see the world from the half-full-glass perspective.
 If we are prepared enough, we could enjoy wintertime, we could have fun by going ice-skating.

 Please share this article to help spread awareness.